 - If pname is FRAMEBUFFER_ATTACHMENT_OBJECT_NAME, then params will contain the name of the texture object which contains the attached image. - If pname is FRAMEBUFFER_ATTACHMENT_TEXTURE_LEVEL, then params will contain the mipmap level of the texture object which contains the attached image. - If pname is FRAMEBUFFER_ATTACHMENT_TEXTURE_CUBE_MAP_FACE and the texture object named FRAMEBUFFER_ATTACHMENT_OBJECT_NAME is a cube map texture, then params will contain the cube map face of the cubemap texture object which contains the attached image.
-Otherwise params will contain the value zero. - If pname is FRAMEBUFFER_ATTACHMENT_TEXTURE_LAYER and the texture object named FRAMEBUFFER_ATTACHMENT_OBJECT_NAME is a three-dimensional texture or a one- or two-dimensional array texture, then params will contain the number of the texture layer which contains the attached image.
-Otherwise params will contain the value zero.
+Otherwise params will contain the value zero. - If pname is FRAMEBUFFER_ATTACHMENT_TEXTURE_LAYER and the texture object named FRAMEBUFFER_ATTACHMENT_OBJECT_NAME is a layer of a three-dimensional texture or a one-or two-dimensional array texture, then params will contain the number of the texture layer which contains the attached image.
+Otherwise params will contain the value zero. - If pname is FRAMEBUFFER_ATTACHMENT_LAYERED, then params will contain TRUE if an entire level of a three-dimesional texture, cube map texture, or one-or two-dimensional array texture is attached.
+Otherwise, params will contain FALSE.